 One really nice touch Camelbak Phantom, is the zippers that were made to be opened wearing gloves.
 Sounds like a small thing, but believe me you will appreciate this feature!
-The lifetime warranty and features make this the best snowboard backpack you can buy.
+The lifetime warranty and features make this the best hydration pack for snowboarding you can buy.

 The Caper is similar to the above Phantom with the largest difference being the smaller pack size.
 The Caper has 14 liters of storage vs the Phantoms 20 liters.

 The Caper is more suited more designed for skiers in my opinion as the loops are designed better for carrying skis vs a snowboard.
 The Caper has a 3 liter hydration bladder with the “Therminator” harness that keeps the hose and bladder from freezing up in subzero temperatures.

 While being smaller than the Phantom, it still has plenty of storage for your helmet, avalanche probe, snacks and/or lunch plus a nice fleece lined pocked for your goggles.

 The Caper is not so large however that it’s not uncomfortable to wear on the ski lift.
 The smaller size also means it should fit in your ski or snowboard bag so you wont have to carry in your suitcase for traveling.